 - 1. What is the name of the person certifying the declaration for your State?
 Jennifer Iversen - 2.
 What is this person's title?
-Administrative Service Manager - 3.
+Administrative Services Manager - 3.
 Who is your Governor's highway safety representative?
 Alberto Gutier - 4.
 What is this person's title?
 Director

-ine s state amrimatively accepts the State certification declaration written below by selecting 'yes'.
+ine S state affirmatively accepts the State certification declaration written below by selecting 'yes'.

 Yes

 Yes, uploaded certification document